Wild Edibles: Sumac Berries

 Don't worry, they're not poisonous!
 Learn how these crazy-looking clusters of red berries are used in dishes around the world, and try a tasty "lemonade" recipe!

-When most people think of “sumac,” they think of the itchy relative of poison ivy.
-Staghorn sumac, however, is an entirely different variety, and is both edible and delicious!
-Here are some of the ways people around the world use it, plus some instructions for harvesting, drying, and using it in a recipe!
+When most people hear the word “sumac,” they often associate it with the itchy relative of poison ivy.
+However, staghorn sumac is actually a completely different variety, and it is both edible and delicious!
+Here are some of the various ways people from around the world use it, along with some instructions for harvesting, drying, and incorporating it into a recipe.

 Staghorn sumac, or Rhus typhina, is easily identified by the red fruit clusters resembling an Olympic torch, or the velvety antlers of a male deer (stag), hence the name of “staghorn.”